bossm0n5t3r/historikie/README.md

 ## Privacy

-Historikie only accesses your local Chrome history and does not send any data to external servers.
+Historikie only accesses your local browser history and does not send any data to external servers.
 All processing happens locally on your machine.
+This applies to both Chrome and Firefox versions of the extension.

 ## License